ornwipa/traveling_salesman/README.md

 sudo apt-get install r-cran-rglpk
 ```

-Note that the above command are installations for Debian-based distributions.
+Note that, the above commands are for the installation in Debian-based distributions.
 See the [instructions](https://roi.r-forge.r-project.org/installation.html) for other distributions or operating systems.

 ## Results

-The results from the solver will look like:
+An example of the results from the solver will look like:
 ```
 <SOLVER MSG>  ----
 GLPK Simplex Optimizer, v4.65